microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

 ## 2. Create With Options

 Pass an [authProvider function](../src/IAuthProvider.ts) in [Options](../src/IOptions.ts) while initializing the Client.
-In this case, user have to provide his own implementation for getting and refreshing accessToken.
+In this case, user has to provide his own implementation for getting and refreshing accessToken.
 A callback will be passed into this authProvider function, accessToken or error needs to be passed in to that callback.

 ```typescript
 // Some callback function